scumpsmallbrain/pipes/README.md

 ## technical details

+now with working binaries! still raises windows defender warnings i'll work on that lol.

-a windows x86 build is included in the repo. you can compile to your own machine with the go compiler or run with `$ go run .`
+if you have the go compiler installed, you can build with `$ go build` or run with `$ go run .`

+only tested on windows so far

 ---